skeletonlabs/skeleton/.changeset/empty-apricots-judge.md

 "@skeletonlabs/skeleton": minor
 ---

-feat: Added numeric rows to Paginator
+feat: The Paginator component can now be displayed as a numeric row of pages